EnigmaCurry/d.rymcg.tech/DIGITALOCEAN.md

 Create a new firewall:

- * Enter your cluster domain name as the name of the firewall
+ * Enter any name you want for the firewall (eg. use the  domain or server role name to help identify it).
  * Create the following `Inbound Rules`:

     | Type   | Protocol | Port Range | Description                      |